Vonage/vonage-python-sdk/README.md

 Contributing
 ------------

 We :heart: contributions!
-But if you plan to work on something big or controversial, please [contact us](mailto:devrel@nexmo.com) first!
+But if you plan to work on something big, enormous or controversial, please [contact us](mailto:devrel@nexmo.com) first!

 We recommend working on `nexmo-python` with a [virtualenv][virtualenv].
 The following command will install all the Python dependencies you need to run the tests: